 • Natural stone appearance

-• Good price for solid stone
+• Relatively low-cost for solid stone

 • Lighter granite may scratch, etch, or stain